 Retired racers adapt to home life easily and make very loyal pets.

-They need an active household with a big backyard.
+They need an active household with a big backyard to run in.

 23. Cairn Terrier

 Toto was played by a Cairn Terrier named Terry.

-A little known fact about Cairn Terriers is that brindled individuals change color throughout their life.
+A little-known fact about Cairn Terriers is that brindled individuals change color throughout their life.

 24. Basset Hound

 These dogs are major droolers, so carrying around a towel is a must for owners.

 Loving companions, the Basset Hound also loves long naps.
 They are a great dog for apartment dwellers and owners with a sedentary lifestyle.

 Their role in popular culture started back before the 19th century in works by William Shakespeare and Alexander Pope.

 More recently, this breed has been in supporting roles in movies such as I Am Number Four and Star Trek: Enterprise.

-The Beagle is definitely one of the most popular dog breeds around the world with both children and adults.
+The Beagle is definitely one of the most popular dog breeds around the world, with both children and adults.

 26. Cocker Spaniel

-They do have special dog grooming needs, as their long silky coat needs to be cared for daily.
+They have special dog grooming needs, as their long silky coat must be cared for daily.

 27. Chinese Shar-Pei

-These dogs make perfect watch dogs, but they aren't a great choice for families with small children.
+These dogs make perfect watchdogs, but they aren't a great choice for families with small children.

 Those rolls mentioned early can pose a problem, too, if not cleaned properly and checked for skin infections.

 28. Jack Russell Terrier

 There have been many famous Jack Russell dog actors like Cosmo from Paul Blart: Mall Cop and Uggie from Water for Elephants and The Artist.

-There was also a campaign to get Uggie nominated for an Academy Award, called Consider Uggie.
+There was also a campaign to get Uggie nominated for an Academy Award called Consider Uggie.